wp-media/wp-rocket-helpers/priority-elements/preload-fonts/wp-rocket-preload-fonts-exclude/README.md

 //$extensions[] = 'otf';
 // END editing
 ```
-You can uncomment one of the examples or add one, per font extension you want to exclude:
+You should add one line per font extension you want to exclude:

      $extensions[] = 'otf';